 Care One at Peabody is located in Peabody, Massachusetts.
 We awarded this facility an overall grade of B. A score of this caliber requires quality scores in most areas.
 This place truly has plenty of good features.
-This nursing home's impressive report card was highlighted by its inspection score, which we will address in the next section.
+This nursing home was stronger in some categories than others, but it did not have any weak links in any of our major areas discussed below.
+More information about these categories can be found below.

 Care One at Peabody